A Practice Of Daily Prayer

 The following poem about communicating with God came to me and comforted me greatly in lonely times.

-Click here to buy this and other
+Click here to personalize and buy this

-SPIRITUAL GREETINGS CARDS ONLINE
+SPIRITUAL POSTER ONLINE

 Many people are communicating with God in the same way they would communicate with anyone else.

 This is conversational prayer, and for some this is simply a part of their life.

 Interestingly, many of the people I have met who talk to God in this way do not necessarily attend church.
 Perhaps they have less need to do so.